 Unlike some boroughs, Edwardsville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Edwardsville are a mix of both white- and blue-collar jobs.
 Overall, Edwardsville is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Edwardsville who work in sales jobs (13.12%), healthcare suport services (11.43%), and office and administrative support (8.68%).

-Edwardsville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Edwardsville does not have a public transit system used by locals to get to and from work.

 The per capita income in Edwardsville in 2022 was $23,875, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,500 for a family of four.
 However, Edwardsville contains both very wealthy and poor people as well.